Don Rogers: Blessings from the sting

 Ah, rejection, sweet rejection, an acquired taste with all its bitterness.
 But there may be nothing better for you.

-That’s what I took from an article in Poets & Writers by the keynote speaker, Grant Faulkner, for tomorrow’s Sierra Writers Conference in Grass Valley.
+That’s what I took from an article in Poets & Writers by the keynote speaker, Grant Faulkner, for last week’s Sierra Writers Conference in Grass Valley.

 Every writer drinks from this cup, dreaded as hemlock, killer of souls.
 And this guy argues for embracing the poison, even drinking more?